DMXface/ioBroker.dmxface/README.md

 Save the changes, done.

 ## Add adapter to ioBroker
+Change to expert mode, add adapter by URL
 Add the DMXface adapter from github<br>
 https://github.com/DMXface/ioBroker.dmxface.git
 <br>Create an instance of the adapter.